 You would also find some jobs posted by your network on your newsfeed.
 And if you still couldn't find any relevant work, you could start adding new connections related to your field of interest, HR personnel, and others to directly ask for help.

 Some professionals arrange regular sessions to help people find a new job in the area.
 These are not limited to local libraries, but this is the place where you start.

-Meeting professionals in person increases your chances to get a new job, receive workable advice, and get free career consultation.
+Meeting professionals in person increases your chances of getting a new job, receiving workable advice, and getting free career consultation.

 It is one of the most challenging things you would find in your journey.
 Not because the city doesn't have much to offer.
 But it's the opposite.

 In recent times, the city (and the country as a whole) is doing so well in real estate that you would find a pretty good list of options to find a new home.

 Through its Rapid Housing Initiative (RHI) plan, the government has announced allocating $203.3 million to the city's real estate.

 According to the stats from the Canadian Real Estate Association (CREA), Q3 of the year has proven to be very much in favour of the country's real estate sector.
 The whole country's real estate jumped from the bottom to the top, beating even the Q3 of 2019, despite the presence of novel coronavirus.

 Whatever your choice be, make sure that your new home should be optimally located - not too far from work, subways, schools, market, etc.

 I believe this shortlist has helped you tackle many of your concerns.
 You already have the motivation to move to Toronto, and now you have a basic guideline.